russelltchang/pinterest/README.md

 # Pinterest

+Unauthorized users need to have a Github account mandatorily.

 Pinterest Clone is my solution to a freeCodeCamp full stack project challenge, Build a Pinterest Clone.
 It allows users to upload images and favorite images uploaded by other users.

 See it in action: https://evening-tundra-91223.herokuapp.com/.